Roman Numeral Converter guide

 How to use the Roman Numeral Converter

 The Roman Numeral Converter supports standard modern Roman numerals from 1 through 3,999, including subtractive pairs like IV and CM.
-Use this guide as a short walkthrough: enter the values the calculator asks for, read the main answer first, then check the notes so you know what the number does and does not mean.
+Start here: paste or enter the text, file, setting, or option the tool asks for, read the result, then check the limits before you use it.

 Open the Roman Numeral Converter